Chamod-Kavinda/Robot-Design-and-Competition/README.md

 ### Task 4: Chess Board Challenge (This is the part I have made for this project)

 In this challenge, the robot becomes a black rook in a chess game.
 Its mission is to deliver checkmate in just one move and unlock the secret chamber door.
 The robot starts on the a7 square, parallel to the rows of the chessboard.
 It must select the black rook on the a7 square and find the checkmate move, using no prior knowledge of the game's position.

-Once the robot identifies the checkmating square, it places the rook, opens the chamber door, and collects two boxes from inside.
+Once the robot finds the square to deliver the checkmate, it needs to place the rook in the checkmate square, and it will open the chamber door.
+The chamber door will be opened as long as the rook is located on the checkmating square.
 The red carpet area remains off-limits until checkmate is achieved.
 Afterward, the robot is free to navigate the entire chessboard without colliding with other pieces.

 ## Physical Robot